connor4312/cockatiel/readme.md

 An [event emitter](#events) that fires when a timeout is reached.
 Useful for telemetry.
 Returns a disposable instance.

+In the "aggressive" timeout strategy, a timeout event will immediately preceed a failure event and promise rejection.
+In the cooperative timeout strategy, the timeout event is still emitted, _but_ the success or failure is determined by what the executed function throws or returns.

 ```ts
 const listener = timeout.onTimeout(() => console.log('timeout was reached'));